A Clear Perspective: The Storied History of Collectible Glassware

 Venetian Mastery

-The island of Murano near Venice became the centre of European glassmaking from the 13th century onwards.
-Venetian craftsmen developed extraordinary techniques — filigree work, millefiori, and the creation of cristallo, a remarkably clear glass — that set the standard for decorative glassware for centuries.
+The island of Murano near Venice became the centre of European glassmaking from the thirteenth century onward.
+Venetian craftsmen developed extraordinary techniques, including filigree work, millefiori, and the creation of cristallo, a remarkably clear glass, that set the standard for decorative glassware for centuries.
+Murano glass continues to be produced today and is actively collected.
+Read our guide to Art Glass collecting in South Africa for more on the Murano tradition.

 The Age of Crystal

-The development of lead crystal in 17th-century England transformed the possibilities of glassmaking.
+The development of lead crystal in seventeenth-century England transformed the possibilities of glassmaking.
 Lead glass has exceptional clarity, weight, and brilliance, making it ideal for cut and engraved decorative pieces.
-The great crystal houses of Britain and Ireland — including Waterford — produced pieces of extraordinary refinement that remain highly collectible today.
+The great crystal houses of Britain and Ireland produced pieces of extraordinary refinement that remain highly collectible today.

 Carnival Glass

 Produced primarily between 1908 and the 1930s, Carnival Glass is pressed glass with a distinctive iridescent surface finish.
-Originally sold as affordable decorative ware — and given away as carnival prizes, hence the name — it is now eagerly collected for its jewel-like colours and intricate moulded patterns.
+Originally sold as affordable decorative ware and given away as carnival prizes, hence the name, it is now eagerly collected for its jewel-like colours and intricate moulded patterns.
+Read our complete guide to Carnival Glass for a full introduction to the category.

 Art Glass

-The late 19th and early 20th centuries saw the rise of Art Glass — studio-crafted pieces that treated glass as a fine art medium.
-Artists such as Émile Gallé and Louis Comfort Tiffany created works of extraordinary beauty, and their influence can be seen in the vibrant, hand-crafted art glass pieces that collectors prize today.
+The late nineteenth and early twentieth centuries saw the rise of Art Glass, studio-crafted pieces that treated glass as a fine art medium.
+Artists such as Emile Galle and Louis Comfort Tiffany created works of extraordinary beauty, and their influence can be seen in the vibrant, hand-crafted art glass pieces that collectors prize today.
+The Bohemian glasshouses, including makers like Kralik and Loetz, produced some of the most distinctive iridescent art glass of the period.

 Collecting Vintage Glassware

 When collecting vintage glassware, look for clarity, colour, and condition.
 Chips and cracks significantly affect value, while original labels or maker's marks add provenance.
-Carnival Glass is identified by its iridescent sheen; Art Glass by its hand-crafted irregularity and richness of colour.
-Crystal pieces reward close inspection — the quality of the cut and the brilliance of the glass speak for themselves.
+Carnival Glass is identified by its iridescent sheen.
+Art Glass by its hand-crafted irregularity and richness of colour.
+Crystal pieces reward close inspection, as the quality of the cut and the brilliance of the glass speak for themselves.